5

 Current Status of Bill S 71

 Bill S 71 is currently in the status of Bill Introduced since January 13, 2025.
 Bill S 71 was introduced during Congress 119 and was introduced to the Senate on January 13, 2025.
-Bill S 71's most recent activity was Read twice and referred to the Committee on Commerce, Science, and Transportation. as of January 13, 2025
+Bill S 71's most recent activity was Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably. as of February 12, 2026

 Bipartisan Support of Bill S 71